bergerch/opti-aware/README.md

 git clone git@github.com:bergerch/Mercury.git
 ```

-If you cloned this repository from a different source (i.e., the ACM repo) then add a remote and run this code to pull the most recent updates (in Mercury directoy):
+If you cloned this repository from a different source (i.e., the ACM repo) then add a remote and run this command to pull the most recent updates (in Mercury directoy):

 ```
 git remote add mercury https://github.com/bergerch/Mercury